Yanina Rivera Lopez Yanina Rivera Lopez

 Decolonizing Mental Health: Breaking the Chains of Perfectionism in Parenting

 In today's fast-paced, achievement-oriented society, parents often find themselves under immense pressure to be the perfect parent.
 We strive to limit screen time, be actively involved in our children's lives, work full time, and ensure they excel in every aspect of their lives.
 However, in my journey towards decolonized mental health, I have come to the realization that this pursuit of perfectionism is detrimental to both my well-being and that of my children.
-In this blog post, I will share my experiences and the evidence-based reasons behind my decision to let go of societal expectations and instead focus on raising critical thinkers and breaking generational patterns.
+Instead of performing parenthood through unrealistic standards, I’ve shifted my focus toward raising grounded, emotionally aware critical thinkers and breaking the generational patterns that keep us stuck.

 1) Embracing Imperfection:

 As parents, we are bombarded with messages that suggest we should constantly strive for perfection.
 We are made to believe that our children's success and happiness depend on us being the ideal parent.
 However, this unattainable standard only leads to immense stress and anxiety, both for ourselves and our children.
 It is crucial to recognize that perfectionism is a colonial construct, rooted in oppressive systems that prioritize conformity and productivity.
-By acknowledging this, we can begin to challenge these norms and embrace imperfection as a pathway to mental well-being.
+When we name perfectionism as a tool of social control, not a personal failing, we are better able to release it and reclaim our humanity.

 2) Minimizing Anxiety: